Arkadiy-Garber/PGH/README.md

 # PGH
 ## Pseudogene Hunter
 Identification of pseudogenes based on pairwise comparison between one or more genomes.
+To use this program, please provide contigs or gene-calls in FASTA format.
+You must also provide a reference dataset, which must consist of either contigs or gene-calls in FASTA format.

 ### easy-installation with conda
     git clone https://github.com/Arkadiy-Garber/PGH.git